Skip to main content

 nanossh-client-guide-figures_nanossh-client-secure-file-transfer-architecture.png

-NanoSSH Client secure file transfer architecture
+NanoSSH client secure file transfer architecture

-Build the SFTP example code
+Build SFTP example code

-Verifying NanoSSH Client SFTP communication with any SSH server
+Verifying NanoSSH client SFTP communication with any SSH server

-Be sure to verify basic NanoSSH SFTP Client communications with the SSH server before beginning custom code implementations.
-This process is easily done using the NanoSSH Client shell or SFTP example code, as follows:
+Be sure to verify basic NanoSSH SFTP client communications with the SSH server before beginning custom code implementations.
+This process is easily done using the NanoSSH client shell or SFTP example code, as follows:

 1. Open Cygwin and change to the directory where the TrustCore SDK distribution package ZIP file was extracted.